Parliamentary.ai

 Groups Affected

-• Environmental Groups: Potentially negative impact on the achievement of renewable energy targets and the transition to cleaner energy.
+• Environmental Groups: May be concerned about the potential impact on the development of renewable energy and the country's carbon reduction targets.

 Full Text